Level 3 Apprenticeship - HR Support

 Who is the programme aimed at?

 The Level 3 HR apprenticeship is normally appropriate for those whose role involves front line HR support provided to managers and employees.
 They might deal with daily operational matters, handling queries, providing advice on employment law or company policy and have involvement with a range of HR processes such as recruitment, performance management and disciplinary matters.
 Their role is likely to include keeping records and providing data to enable decisions to be made.
 They may be part of a team, or a stand-alone role in a small organisation.

 How will the programme be delivered?

-Our Level 3 HR apprentices study the CIPD Foundation Certificate or Diploma in HR, although this is optional.
+Our Level 3 HR apprentices study the CIPD Foundation Certificate in HR.

 Undertaking an apprenticeship is different in many ways however, to the traditional approach to completing a professional qualification - there are extra elements such as studying maths and English if the apprentice hasn’t previously achieved Grade 2 or above in these subjects.
 There are also work-based activities to complete and review meetings with a skills-assessor and their line manager.

 What the programme looks like and how it is delivered really depends upon individual need, but the information below gives you an idea of what is involved: